 Now add the carrots, celery, and 1 teaspoon dried thyme.
 Sprinkle with a bit more salt and stir.
 Add a splash of water and put the lid on the pan.
 Stir regularly and cook until the carrots and celery are tender.
 Not mushy, not crunchy, just tender throughout.

 Add the meat and finish cooking the filling

-Add the ground meat of choice, a bit more salt and ½ teaspoon Marilyn’s Essence.
-Stir regularly until the meat is browned and cooked through – about 3 to 5 minutes.
+Add the ground meat of choice, a sprinkle of salt, and 1⁄2 teaspoon Marilyn’s Essence.
+Stir regularly to break it up and cook until the meat is browned and cooked through – about 3 to 5 minutes.

 Put the meat and veggie mixture into an 8 x 8 baking pan.